Samolubiyi/Sales-and-Delivery-Dashboard/README.md

 # Sales & Delivery Dashboard

-This project demonstrates the analysis and visualization of sales and delivery data using SQL and Tableau.
+This project demonstrates the analysis and visualization of sales and delivery data using SQL, Excel, and Tableau.
 The goal is to provide business insights by tracking key performance indicators (KPIs) such as sales revenue, product performance, delivery efficiency, and regional trends.

 ---

 ## Dataset Description

-The dataset is a **synthetic dataset generated for practice purposes**, simulating an e-commerce companys sales and delivery records.
-It contains **order-level data**, including:
+The dataset is a **synthetic dataset generated for practice purposes**, simulating an e-commerce company's sales and delivery records.
+It contains **order-level data** with fields including:

 - **Order_ID:** Unique identifier for each order
 - **Order_Date:** Date the order was placed